aspitz1/playset/README.md

 # Playset

+*Site isn't reflecting most current build.
+There is an issue on the hosting service side.*
 [Deployed Site](https://playset.onrender.com/) - Please be patient, Playset is deployed on a free service.
 It will take about 30sec to spin up after 15min of inactivity.

 [Link to the API Repo](https://github.com/aspitz1/playset-api)